-Here are eight ways to combat the home-based business blues.
+Here are eight ways to combat the home-based business blues:

 Serve as a volunteer or board member for a non-profit organization.
 Not only will you feel good about the time you are contributing, serving as a volunteer or on a board can be a great networking opportunity.

-- Find time for fitness.
 Lenette added a fitness routine to her daily schedule and says it has been a life saver and a stress buster.
 “Since I’m shackled to the computer all day, it’s been mandatory that I move for at least an hour every day,” she says.
 “It keeps me from getting too cranky.”

-- Get some face time.
+I’m not talking about the iPhone app.
+I mean real face-to-face communication.
 Instead of working out details of a project via email or over the phone, schedule a meeting in person once in awhile.
 You’ll benefit from the interaction.
 Plus, it’s a much more personal approach that leaves your client with an impression that you care about personalized customer service.

-- Find networking opportunities that work for you.
+Find networking opportunities that work for you.
 Networking groups and events are not one-size fits all.
 So try a few on for size and regularly attend the ones that you enjoy and benefit you the most.

-- Work offsite on occasion.
+Work offsite on occasion.
 If you are able to run your business for a few hours off of your laptop and Wi-Fi, take your show on the road.
 Set up your mobile office in a coffee shop or your local library for a refreshing change of scenery.

-- Reach out at least once a day.
+Reach out at least once a day.
 Make a phone call, send an email, pay a bill in person.
 Do at least one thing every day to interact with another human being.

-- Take a part-time job.
+Take a part-time job.
 Lenette has kept a part-time job since opening her business several years ago.
 It was in part, a small safety net, in case her business didn’t succeed, but has become a way to keep her connected to the world outside of her home-based business.
 Since Urn Garden is exclusively online, she has very little opportunity for personal interaction in the course of her business day.

-- Take a class.
+Take a class.
 If it helps improve your knowledge and skills to be better at running your business, then it is a great investment of your money and time.
 If it’s just for fun, well, it’s fun!